LaLKa1/RayTracing/README.md

 Currently done:

-  Raw multithreading calculation
+--Raw multithreading calculation

-  finding intersection coordinates in one step using a lot of vector math
+--finding intersection coordinates in one step using a lot of vector math

-  some basic optimization (like several simple checks of intersection before actually calculate it)
+--some basic optimization (like several simple checks of intersection before actually calculate it)

 In the work:

-  auto BVH generating
+--auto BVH generating

 TODO:

-  actually lightning system (at this moment color based on distance to camera)
+--actually lightning system (at this moment color based on distance to camera)

-  postprocessing
+--postprocessing

-  more primitive types (not only sphere and plane)
+--more primitive types (not only sphere and plane)

 After all of this:

-  Moving to GPU calculation (CUDA/OpenGL/OpenCL/Vulcan)
+--Moving to GPU calculation (CUDA/OpenGL/OpenCL/Vulcan)

-  In-app scene redactor (wtf rtx-based game-engine??)
+--In-app scene redactor (wtf rtx-based game-engine??)